 The Crazy Story Of Our Love Affair With Lawns

-Some the earliest lawns in our collective human history surrounded the castles of Britain and France.
+Some of the earliest lawns in our collective human history surrounded the castles of Britain and France.
 These vast expanses were kept clear of trees and other obstructions for good reason – with nothing in the way, guards could easily spot potential danger from a distance.

 Eventually, this morphed into a sign of power and wealth, with lawns becoming a decided symbol of the aristocracy.
-In pre-industrial days, lawns were either gazed by sheep or cut manually with scythes to maintain their shorn appearance.
+In pre-industrial days, lawns were either grazed by sheep or cut manually with scythes to maintain their shorn appearance.